 When managing customer complaints or dissatisfactions, we aim to create a quick, fair and consistent process that’s sensitive to the individual needs and circumstances of our customers.
 We use complaint information to not only put things right, but also to understand root causes, and identify errors or failures.

 A complaint is an expression of dissatisfaction made to or about an organization, related to its products, services, staff or the handling of a complaint, where a response or resolution is explicitly or implicitly expected or legally required.

-If you have an insurance broker, please contact them in the first instance and explain the situation to them.
+If you have an insurance broker, please contact them to explain the situation.

 Locked Bag 2010

 What if you need additional assistance?

 We aim to communicate with you in a simple and plain manner, and we recognise that some people need more help when communicating.

 If you are deaf or find it hard hearing or speaking with people on the phone, you can contact us through: